vitorscheifler/boston-airbnb-analysis/README.md

 # Boston Airbnb Analysis

 In this project, the listings data of Boston Ainbnb datasets is explored.
-Here, I focused on answering some question I was curious about the business.
+Here, I focused on answering some questions I was curious about the business.
 This project is from a Udacity course and has educational purpose.

 ## Table of Content